zbef3825/webPostsdataBase/README.md

     scrapyName: [name]
 }
 ```
-<p>when a scrapy performing POST request, it is impossible for other scrapys to interfere with POST operation.
+<p>When a scrapy performing POST request, it is impossible for other scrapys to interfere with POST operation.
 Please make sure your scrapy is timed</p>

 ## To Do List